Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Related work

 \textbf{Bias analysis of corpora.} Other work has directly analyzed large text corpora. \citet{kreutzer2022quality} employed human surveys on a small web-crawled subset to assess multilingual quality and offensive content.
 Lexicon-based approaches have been used to detect opinion biases in Wikipedia~\cite{hube2018detecting}. \citet{luccioni-viviano-2021-whats} subsampled Common Crawl to study sexual and hateful content using n-grams, BERT, and logistic regression, while \citet{dodge-etal-2021-documenting} analyzed C4, linking sentiment toward racial groups to biased QA outcomes.
-Although these studies provide valuable insights, they rely on relatively simplistic detection methods.
-In contrast, our work offers a systematic evaluation of state-of-the-art LLMs for social bias detection, providing deeper insights that can complement and extend prior analyses of large-scale corpora.
+Although these studies provide valuable insights, they only analyzed small-scale models or shallow methods (lexical), whereas we evaluate both recent LLMs and stronger pretrained transformers such as DeBERTa.

 \textbf{LLM guardrails.} LLMs have also been explored as guardrails for GPAI systems~\cite{markov2023holistic,llama-guard,chen2024class,zeng2024shieldgemma}, primarily to mitigate harmful user prompts and model-generated outputs.
 While effective for moderating AI systems, these models are not designed for systematically identifying biases in raw text.
 As we later show, they fail to capture subtle social biases in texts, highlighting the need for dedicated evaluations and methods.